weaverryan/sfReCaptchaFormPlugin/README.markdown

 Configuration
 -------------

-The only configuration needed are the reCAPTCHA public and private keys.
+The only configuration values needed are the reCAPTCHA public and private keys.
 First, obtain a public and private key via [https://www.google.com/recaptcha/admin/create](https://www.google.com/recaptcha/admin/create).